onemichaelrossi/farmingreport/scripts/README_SETUP.md

 - **Dollar spot risk** uses the published Smith-Kerns logistic regression model (5-day average relative humidity and temperature).
 It's a widely used turf-management model, not a guarantee — treat the 20% threshold as a prompt to go and inspect the turf, not an automatic spray trigger.
 - **Water balance** is a simple 7-day running total of ET0 (reference evapotranspiration) minus rainfall.
 A "deficit" means more moisture has left than has fallen recently — a signal to consider irrigation, not a soil-moisture measurement in itself (the dashboard also shows Open-Meteo's modelled soil moisture separately).
 - All figures are modelled from Open-Meteo's forecast/historical weather data, not on-site sensors.
 Cross-check against real sensors if the dashboard ever informs a spray or high-stakes irrigation decision.
+- The full list of advisor thresholds and formulas is documented on the dashboard's `about.html` page, not just here — that's the version to point Michael (or anyone else) at.

+## Turf advisor recommendations

+Each run, `fetch_weather.py` turns the figures above into a short list of plain-English recommendations (`build_recommendations()` in the script), each tagged "On track", "Watch" or "Action".
+It's a fixed set of rules against documented thresholds, not a machine-learning model — see `about.html` for the exact numbers.
+These are written into each site's JSON as `recommendations` and `top_severity`, and rendered as the "Turf advisor" panel on the dashboard.

+## Analysis history

+Alongside each site's main JSON file, the script maintains `data/sites/<slug>-history.json` — a compact daily snapshot (temperature, GDD, dollar spot risk, water balance, soil moisture, leaf wetness and that day's advisor severity) that grows by one entry per calendar day, however often the schedule actually runs.
+Re-running on the same day updates that day's entry rather than duplicating it; the very first run backfills whatever history the weather API already returned so the trend charts aren't a single dot on day one.
+This file — not just the current run's own data — is what the dashboard's GDD, dollar spot and temperature charts read from, so they show the site's history growing over time rather than a fixed window.
+It's capped at 730 days per site to keep it a sane size.